AMACB/respire/README.md

 This repository contains the implementation of the Respire private information retrieval protocol, accompanying the paper *Respire: High-Rate PIR for Databases with Small Records*.

+## System Requirements
+Any platform [supported by Rust](https://doc.rust-lang.org/rustc/platform-support.html) will be able to run the code.
+However, an Intel CPU with AVX2 instruction support is needed for optimal performance.

+Due to preprocessing, the code requires a signficant memory overhead relative to the database size: around 17x for single-record queries, and between 49x and 57x for batched queries with cuckoo hashing (with larger batch sizes on the lower end of the range).

 ## Quickstart
 Install a recent version of [Rust](https://www.rust-lang.org/tools/install) (`>= 1.76.0` is known to work).
 Then, you can directly build and run the code with `cargo`: